 Big news just announced on the Google Webmaster Central Blog: Google has updated their robots.txt tool.
 They are now allowing websites the opportunity to test their robots.txt files after making changes, and before pushing it live.

-You know the robots, right?
+You know the robots.
 As a refresher: the robots.txt file essentially tells the search engines which pages on a site to crawl and which pages not to crawl.
 “Why not crawl all my pages, though?”
 Well, there are certain instances and URLs associated with nearly every website out there, where there is no point, nor any good reason for a search engine to crawl them.
-This can be login screen URLs to access your backend, comment sections of a website, and a number of other pages that have no business being crawled or indexed.
+This can be login screen URLs to access your backend, comment sections of a website, and some other pages that have no business being crawled or indexed.

 For more information regarding this new tool and how it can be of benefit to you and your site, check out the Webmaster Central blog post.
 Connect with SEO Inc on Social!